AndyGrigs/BlogsApp/README.md

-# A Special Web Application Designed for Learning German
+# A Web Application for receiving and adding your own posts

-This web application was meticulously crafted by me, specifically tailored for my students who aspire to learn German from the very beginning.
-My goal was to simplify the learning process, making it accessible and enjoyable for everyone.
+This application was created specifically to learn the react technology.
+As a backend I used json placeholder technology and received data from this service at the frontend part of my application.

 ## Technologies Stack

 During the development of this website, I utilized a blend of modern tools and libraries to ensure a robust, scalable, and user-friendly application.
 Below is an overview of the key technologies employed:

 - **Frontend Frameworks/Libraries:** React (with TypeScript)
-- **Backhand technology:** Node.js
+- **Backhand technology:** Json placeholder
-- **Database:** Mongo DB
-- **State Management:** Redux
-- **API Management:** RTK Query
-- **UI Library:** Ant Design
-- **Build Tool:** Vite
+- **Build Tool:** create react app
-- **Linters/Type Checkers:** ESLint, TypeScript
 - **Package Manager:** npm

-These technologies were chosen for their compatibility, efficiency, and contribution to enhancing the application's performance and developer experience.
-Each technology was carefully selected based on its ability to enhance the user experience, support efficient development workflows, and contribute to the overall performance of the application.